MohammadZarifiyan/Laravel-Telegram-Bot/README.md

 The method that is called when a Breaker is executed is exactly like a Telegram middleware.

 Every Breaker should return `MohammadZarifiyan\Telegram\Enums\Signal`.

-If a Breaker returns `Signal::Stop`, update processing stops; If the breaker returns `Signal::Continue`, the next breakers will be executed.
+If returns `Signal::Stop`, update processing stops; If the breaker returns `Signal::Continue`, the next breakers will be executed.

 **Note that having too many Telegram Middlewares and Breakers can reduce the performance of your Telegram bot.**